AAT Level 4 Diploma in Professional Accounting

 Enrolment on this qualification requires competency in complex double-entry bookkeeping and the AAT Level 3 Diploma in Accounting to have been previously completed.

-The Level 4 Diploma in Professional Accounting course offers a combination of classroom lessons, regular tutorial support and online study (390 guided learning hours in total).
+The Level 4 Diploma in Professional Accounting qualification offers a combination of classroom or online lessons and regular tutorial support (390 guided learning hours in total).
+In addition to your classroom or online lessons, students will be expected to study for an additional eight hours per week.

 The following three mandatory units will be studied: